frostinassiky/website/content/publication/xu-2020-g/index.md

 ---
-abstract: "Temporal action detection is a fundamental yet challeng\x02ing task in video understanding.
-Video context is a critical cue to effectively detect actions, but current works mainly focus on temporal context, while neglecting semantic con\x02text as well as other important context properties.
-In this work, we propose a graph convolutional network (GCN) model to adaptively incorporate multi-level semantic con\x02text into video features and cast temporal action detection as a sub-graph localization problem.
-Specifically, we for\x02mulate video snippets as graph nodes, snippet-snippet cor\x02relations as edges, and actions associated with context as
+abstract: Temporal action detection is a fundamental yet challenging task in video understanding.
+Video context is a critical cue to effectively detect actions, but current works mainly focus on temporal context, while neglecting semantic context as well as other important context properties.
+In this work, we propose a graph convolutional network (GCN) model to adaptively incorporate multi-level semantic context into video features and cast temporal action detection as a sub-graph localization problem.
+Specifically, we formulate video snippets as graph nodes, snippet-snippet correlations as edges, and actions associated with context as target sub-graphs.

-  target sub-graphs.
 With graph convolution as the basic operation, we design a GCN block called GCNeXt, which learns the features of each node by aggregating its context and dynamically updates the edges in the graph.
-To local\x02ize each sub-graph, we also design an SGAlign layer to em\x02bed each sub-graph into the Euclidean space.
-Extensive ex\x02periments show that G-TAD is capable of finding effective

-  video context without extra supervision and achieves state\x02of-the-art performance on two detection benchmarks.
-On ActivityNet-1.3, it obtains an average mAP of 34.09%; on THUMOS14, it reaches 51.6% at IoU@0.5 when combined with a proposal processing method. "
+To localize each sub-graph, we also design a SGAlign layer to embed each sub-graph into the Euclidean space.
+Extensive experiments show that G-TAD is capable of finding effective video context without extra supervision and achieves state-of-the-art performance on two detection benchmarks.
+On ActityNet-1.3, we obtain an average mAP of 34.09%; on THUMOS14, we obtain 40.16% in mAP@0.5, beating all the other one-stage methods.
 slides: ""
 url_pdf: ""
 publication_types: